genomicsclass/leanpub/manuscript/qr_and_regression.md

 ### Standard Errors

-To obtain the standard errors of the LSE we note that
+To obtain the standard errors of the LSE we note that:

 {$$}(\mathbf{X^\top X})^{-1} = (\mathbf{R^\top Q^\top QR})^{-1} = (\mathbf{R^\top R})^{-1}{/$$}

 The function `chol2inv` is specifically designed to find this inverse.
-So all we do is the following
+So all we do is the following:

 ```r